-The film, titled Setting the Bar: A Craft Chocolate Origin Story, will tell the story of chocolate from bean in the Amazon to bar in high-end cafes and stores.
-The film will follow a group of craft-chocolate makers as they venture into the Peruvian jungle to strengthen direct relationships with farmer communities and identify new kinds of cacao to bring to market.
-It will explore the economic realities of farmers and artisans, and capture the passion and sense of adventure of this inspiring group of people.
+The film, titled Setting the Bar: A Craft Chocolate Origin Story, tells the story of chocolate from bean in the Amazon to bar in high-end cafes and stores.
+The film follows a group of craft-chocolate makers as they venture into the Peruvian jungle to strengthen direct relationships with farmer communities and identify new kinds of cacao to bring to market.
+It explores the economic realities of farmers and artisans, and captures the passion and sense of adventure of this inspiring group of people.

-Over the summer, we travelled to the Peruvian Amazon with a group of craft chocolate makers to search for cacao breeds that have never been cultivated for chocolate production.
+Over the span of two years, we travelled to the Peruvian Amazon with a group of craft chocolate makers to search for cacao breeds that have never been cultivated for chocolate production.
 We took small planes over old growth rainforest, and navigated tributaries by boat to access remote areas of the jungle.
 Along the way, we met communities whose livelihoods are supported by cacao.

 The footage we captured is beautiful and touching; we caught the passion of the chocolate makers, recorded the farmer’s personal stories, and investigated the impacts of deforestation in the Amazon.